AGRIBUS 7060 - Innovation Systems and Policy Transformation

 - Assessment must maintain academic standards.

-Assessment Task Task Type Weighting Learning Outcome Application of SSI model to industry sector Individual 20% 1 Analysis of policy implications of innovation pathway Individual 30% 2,3,5 Case study recommendations Collaborative 30% 2,3,5 Quality of class participation Individual 10% 4 Quality of work group contribution Individual 10% 4 Total 100%
+Assessment Task Task Type Weighting Learning Outcome Application of SSI model to industry sector Individual 20% 1 Analysis of policy implications of innovation pathway Individual 30% 2,3,5 Group case study recommendations Collaborative 30% 2,3,5 Quality of class participation Individual 10% 4 Quality of work group contribution Individual 10% 4 Total 100%

 Assessment DetailAssessment will be split into three parts: